profile picture

 Published on 17 January 2014 - development work

-This content is old and may be outdated.
+This content is old and might be outdated.

 As an experiment, last night I decided to configure nginx with SSL and SPDY.
 Finding information on how to get it working with Ubuntu 12.04 wasn't that easy, so I decided to write the process down.